dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme.md

 */
 ```

-Now humor me for a second and activate the twentyfifteen theme if it is not already.
+Now humor me for a second and activate the Twenty Fifteen theme if it is not already.
 Ok, now take that `style.css` file (which you have open) and change `Theme Name: Twenty Fifteen` to `Theme Name: My Cool Theme`.
-(No, it's not generally a good idea to directly edit other people's themes, but this is just for demonstration purposes).
-Save the file, then head back over to Appearances > Themes, and Huzzah! the name displayed here should now be `My cool theme`.
+(No, it's not generally a good idea to directly edit other people's themes, this is just for demonstration purposes).
+Save the file, then head back over to `Appearances > Themes`, and Huzzah! the name displayed here should now be `My Cool Theme`.
 This is what I am referring to above when I said "Where your theme is defined".
-WordPress requires that a `style.css` exists in the root which has this special header area, and tells WordPress "This is a theme."
+WordPress requires that a `style.css` exist in the root which has this special header area, and tells WordPress "This is a theme."

 "Ok, Ok, that's kind of cool" you say, "but I want to build my own theme!"

 Fine, let's get started. :)

 In `wp-content/themes` create a new directory/folder, name it whatever you like, maybe `my-cool-theme` (from here out I will refer to your theme directoy as `<your-theme>` Note the directory should not have any spaces in it).
 Create the three files that we will be using: `style.css`, `functions.php`, and `index.php`.
-Once that is done copy the header code from the twentyfifteen `style.css` (that we just looked at), and paste it at the top of `<your-theme>/style.css` - note: make sure to rename `Twenty Fifteen` to what you want your theme to be called.
+Once that is done, copy the header code from the Twenty Fifteen `style.css` (that we just looked at), and paste it at the top of `<your-theme>/style.css` - note: make sure to rename `Twenty Fifteen` to what you want your theme to be called.

-Now when we go to Appearances > Themes you should see `<your-theme-name>` as an option to active.
-Go ahead and active your theme!
-(If you get an error message, check to make sure you created index.php and functions.php and that neither of them have any spaces or extra content).
+Now when we go to `Appearances > Themes` you should see `<your-theme-name>` as an option to activate.
+Go ahead and activate your theme!
+(If you get an error message, check to make sure you created index.php and functions.php and that neither of them have any spaces or extra content)

 Awesome, you just activated your theme!
 Let's go look at it by going to the frontend.